 Alan D. Fuchs holds a BA degree from Trinity College in Hartford, Connecticut.
 He was ordained by the Hebrew Union College-Jewish Institute of Religion in 1963.
 Rabbi Fuchs led Congregation Rodeph Shalom as Senior Rabbi from 1988 to 1998.
 Prior to that, Rabbi Fuchs served as Senior Rabbi of the Isaac M. Wise Temple in Cincinnati, Ohio.
 He was also rabbi at Temple Sinai in Pittsburgh, Congregation Keneseth Israel in Elkins Park, and Temple Beth El in Somerville, New Jersey, and served as a Chaplain in the US Army at Fort Knox, Kentucky, and Verdun, France.
 In July of 2001, Rabbi Fuchs served as interim Rabbi at Temple Beth El in Chappaqua, New York, while the congregation searched for a senior rabbi.

-Rabbi Fuchs and his wife, Carol, live in Center City Philadelphia and have two sons and five grandchildren.
+Rabbi Fuchs and his wife, Carol, have two sons and five grandchildren.